-This prompted me to major in Journalism back in college.
-But right after graduation, reality forced me to take a different path.
-Read: On Chasing Dreams and Impacting My World.
+Right after graduation, though, reality forced me to take a different path.
+More of it here: On Chasing Dreams and Impacting My World.

 After spending almost a decade working in a non-media related job and after completing my other personal goals (80 Before 30 challenge), I felt I needed to go back to an old dream-- back to mainstream media.